 When it was decided to build a new church in the town of Waldorf, the land for the church was given in 1898 by Philip and Ella Sasscer.
 The cornerstone for this church, called Calvary, was laid in 1903.
 The old Oakland Church was sold and torn down in the early 1900’s.
 A few pieces of wood were preserved and made into two small crosses that are now affixed to the choir loft in what is now known as the Old Chapel.

 In 1948-49 the sanctuary was remodeled and Sunday school rooms and a fellowship hall were added.
 The parsonage burned on March 2, 1950, supposedly the windiest day of the year.
-As a result, the present brick parsonage (currently used for some of our feeding ministries) was built.
+As a result, the present brick parsonage was built.

 In 1981, ground was broken and construction began on our present brick church that was dedicated and used for the first time on Easter Sunday, April 11, 1982.

-From 1870 to the present, Calvary has had a total of 44 pastors.
-Our present pastor, Rev. Sarah Schlieckert, joined us in July 2018.
+From 1870 to the present, Calvary has had a total of 45 pastors.
+Our present pastor, Rev. Dr. Loretta Johnson, joined us in July 2020.